 PortCheck is a free command line tool for Windows 10 / Windows 11.
 It checks if a remote machine answers on a specific TCP port.

-Displays permanently whether devices answer on a particular TCP port
+Displays permanently whether devices answer on a particular TCP port (TCP ping)

 Checks multiple devices simultaneously on predefined or self defined ports